Shelger/Shelger/README.md

 🧒
     I am current MSCS student at the University of San Francisco. <br>
     I have a bachelor's degree in Mechanical Engineering and a master's degree in Business, which means I has a interdisciplinary background.
-Machine learning was a major field, and now I am also good at Full-stack development.
+   # Good At
+    - Web/mobile Application
+    - Machine Learning
    # I am now...
     - Objective: Seeking a summer internship in software engineering.
     - Past industrial experience in web application development.